 What’s also nice is that FlexiHub works on Windows, Linux, Android, and macOS, so you can easily create cross-platform connections and share devices even more efficiently.

 If you choose to use TeamViewer to share a USB device, you first need to remember that you should connect all of your computers to the same network.

 The other requirement is to install the software on all systems that will take part in the connection.
-These include remote systems you want to control and the master station from which you will control the remote machines.
+These include remote systems you want to control and the master station from which you will manage the remote machines.

-As a result, you’ll see how simple it is to use TeamViewer with USB redirector capabilities in order to make remote USB devices accessible over the network.
+As a result, you’ll see how simple it is to use TeamViewer with USB redirector capabilities to make remote USB devices accessible over the network.
 What’s more, by running TeamViewer on a laptop or a tablet, you get even more options to control your remote USB devices from any place in your house.